damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 ```
 What does comprise the documentation of disposal instructions?

- 1. Identifying the diposable component/ product that are designed for single use, which means they get discarded ("disposed of") immediately after use.
+ 1. Identifying the diposable components/ products that are designed for single use, which means they get discarded ("disposed of") immediately after use.
- 2. Identifying the material of disposable component/ product for recyclability
+ 2. Identifying the material of disposable component/ product.
+Disposable products are most often made from
     - Polystyrene
     - Plastic
     - Cotton
     - etc.
-3. Environmental impacts
+3. Considering the environmental impacts including
+   - Recyclable
-   - Recyclability of materials
+   - Non-recyclable
+   - Conditionally recyclable: this tells you if any additional steps are required before recyclying the component or product.
    - Material properties
    - Disposable products can have severely negative consequences on the environment if sustainability isn't factored into disposal options.
 4.